isomerpages/moe-nationaljc/_about/Heritage/54th College Day.md

 			<div>
 				<p>Three years after the pandemic began, many new phrases have arisen – new-norm, pre-COVID times, zoom from home, HBL – to name a few.
 We have acquired new skills ranging from new ways of teaching and learning to buying food.
 We have become both technologically-savvy and technologically-dependent.
 We have had to think deeper and harder about disease and dis-ease.

 What does it mean to live in these post-COVID times?
 What must we ensure that we bring back from before?
 What have we learned that we might do better or differently?
 Who are we and what do we want to become?
-For this College Day, we aspire for our NJC-ians to:
+For this College Day, we aspire for our NJCians to:

 <strong>Reconnect</strong> – Due to the many disruptions and safety restrictions, we have not been able to carry out activities that keep us connected to each other and to the wider community like  College-wide events, VIA, having alumni members back visiting etc.  How might we reconnect with our past (alumni) and our present (community)?